hianzuo/android-logger/README.md

 **You're good to go!**

+com.hianzuo.logger.Log.d(TAG,"message");
-Log.d(TAG,"message"). will be log to your file now.
+Will be log to your file and log in monitor now.

 Questions?
 Check out [the FAQ](https://github.com/hianzuo/andorid-logger/wiki/FAQ)!